morgana-x/PostNukeTweaks/README.md

 # Notice
 This is outdated and I'm hitting alot of roadblocks while updating it (Mostly pertaining to room lights, radiation is fine) and may need to wait for a more stable exiled 8 release

+edit: yeah the new exiled update broke room lights, waiting for next patch X
 # PostNukeTweaks
 Small Exiled 7 plugin that does things after the Warhead detonates